2022-2023-M2-NLP-Group-5/OpenSemShift/README.md

 # OpenSemShift

-The current repository contains the data, code and results of our project on diachronic semantic analogies.
+The current repository contains the data, code and results of our project on diachronic semantic change.
 It was realised by [Aguiar Mathilde](https://github.com/MathildeAguiar), [So Averie Ho Zoen](https://github.com/averieso), [Tankard Scott](https://github.com/tabbyrobin) and [NGO Van Duy](https://github.com/thebugcreator) for the 2022-2023 Software Project (UE905 EC1) at IDMC (Nancy), under the supervision of Esteban Marquer and Miguel Couceiro.

 ## Abstract